DoubleRepo/PersistentTreeLogging/README.md

 Tree Logging Persistent for Exile.

 # Todo
-Make tree's regrow realistic by setting a status code to the entry after a "" mount of days.
+-Make tree's regrow realistic by setting a status code to the entry after a "" mount of days.
+- Sorta Done

-From that status code spawn in small bush, medium bush or big bush/small tree.
+-From that status code spawn in small bush, medium bush or big bush/small tree.
+- Sorta Same

-Give option to "regrowing" tree to "pull out" so its gone again and reset status code.
+ -- Give option to "regrowing" tree to "pull out" so its gone again and reset status code. --
+- keeping this on my own server.

 ## Configuration